zhoujs93/nockchain/README.md

 You will need to supply a pkh for the coinbase ahead of time by generating a v1 key using the latest wallet. pkhs cannot be generated from v0 keys.

 Generate the v1 pkh by running `nockchain-wallet keygen` on the latest version of the wallet.
-The pkh should be listed as the `Receive Address`.
+The pkh should be listed as the `Address`.
-Then, in your `.env` file, set the `MINING_PKH` variable to the receive address of the v1 key you generated.
+Then, in your `.env` file, set the `MINING_PKH` variable to the address of the v1 key you generated.

 ```
-MINING_PKH=<receive-address>
+MINING_PKH=<address>
 ```

 To reiterate, before the upgrade cutoff, the miner will generate v0 coinbases spendable by the `MINING_PUBKEY`.
 After the cutoff, it will generate